TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 If the up time is >300 seconds then return 300 else return it as it is.

-Let’s now put the formula together.
+Let's now put the formula together.
 Here is the logical formula:

 ![](4.4.4-fig-3.png)

 Can you write the above formula differently?
 Yes, you can use If Then Else.
 I do not use it as it makes the formula harder to read.
-It’s also more resource intensive.
+It's also more resource intensive.

-Let’s translate the above into a pseudcode.
+Let's translate the above into a pseudcode.

 ![](4.4.4-fig-4.png)

 Lastly, here is what it looks like in actual code.
-I’ve optimized the last bit to **/3**.
+I've optimized the last bit to **/3**.
 No point multiply by 100 then divide by 300.

 ![](4.4.4-fig-5.png)